Svehla/aws-slurm-pytorch/readme.md

-## /apps/{APP_ID} API
+## /bin to /apps/{APP_ID} communication protocol

-each app has a few files that works as an API to enable them spawn on the cluster
+each app has 2 files that works as an API to enable automating infrastructure with app implementation

-`install_deps.py`

-`sbatch_exec.py`
+1. `install_deps.py` install deps inside of previously set venv

+2. `./sbatch_exec.py` this file will be run => rename tu exec_run ????

+all needs to use venv right now

 ### Bottlenecks to TODO
-Every app needs to use venv, there is no change to switch into conda or docker

-TODO: unresolved cross bin/cluster/app dependencies: sourcing venv on ssh connection

-if you want to have multi cluster of multi apps at the same time, you need to change user_cluster_config.py by every .sh run
+i hardcoded venv inside /bin in
+1. ssh interactive connection
+2. ssh non-interactive connection
+3. cluster_setup venv installation

+### 1 cluster 1 active app (out of N) dependant to venv
+by switching user_cluster_config.json['CURRENT_ACTIVE_APP_DIR'] you may develop 1 cluster -> N apps